Skip to content

 First Download and build the OVN-Kubernetes repo:

-git clone github.com/ovn-org/ovn-kubernetes;
+git clone https://github.com/ovn-kubernetes/ovn-kubernetes.git

 cd ovn-kubernetes